 15% of international tourists in the EU travelled for business, whereas 24% travelled for other reasons such as visiting relatives and friends, health reasons, religious reasons and pilgrimages.

 Why travel to Europe?
-Europe is unique because each country offers something completely different, making the continent very appealing for international tourists.
-Whether travelling to the romanticized city of Paris or the historic city of Venice.
+The continent is unique because each country offers something completely different, making the continent very appealing for international tourists.
+Whether traveling to the romanticized city of Paris or the historic city of Venice.

 Why is tourism so popular in Europe?
-Everywhere is Europe can be easily accessed, you can travel from one popular European city to the next in just a few hours.
-It is quick and easy to explore and travel through Europe whilst catering to various holidaymakers needs.
+Countries in the EU can be easily accessed, you can travel from one popular city to the next in just a few hours.
+It is quick and easy to explore and travel through whilst catering to various holidaymakers' needs.

-26 million jobs within the EU are created by tourism.
+26 million jobs within the EU are created by this industry.

-How does tourism help with employment?
-Tourism has helped provide 26 million jobs for the European Union and has contributed massively to the country’s GDP.
-The tourism industry has helped sustain a large quantity of jobs and it has been found that tourism has helped contribute to one in ten jobs globally.
+How does the travel industry help with employment?
+It has helped to provide 26 million jobs for the EU and has contributed massively to the country’s GDP.
+The travel industry has helped sustain a large number of jobs and it has been found to contribute to one in ten jobs globally.
 Accommodation, travel agencies/tour operators and air transport are the three industries that rely almost entirely on tourism.

-Tourism within Europe helps produce a large quantity of jobs, specifically for young people and contributes immensely to the reduction of youth unemployment.
+The travel industry helps produce a large number of jobs, specifically for young people and contributes immensely to the reduction of youth unemployment.